Best Tips for Visiting Disney World with Grandparents

 Which Disney resorts are best for large families?

-There are more than 25 Walt Disney World Resort hotels to choose from, but don’t let that overwhelm you.
+There are more than 25 Walt Disney World Resort hotels to choose from but don’t let that overwhelm you.
 When you visit Disney World on a multigenerational family vacation, there are a few options that are best suited for large groups.

-If you prefer for your whole family to stay together, Disney’s Art of Animation Resort is a budget-friendly option with movie-themed suites that sleep up to six people, or you can stay in a luxurious one-, two- or three-bedroom suite in Disney’s newest Riviera Resort.
-If you prefer a more rustic feel (with all the comforts of home), the Cabin’s at Disney’s Fort Wilderness Resort provide a quiet, wooded respite from the hustle and bustle of the parks.
-If you are looking for a luxury Disney vacation, consider a stay at Yacht Club or Grand Floridian.
+If you prefer for your whole family to stay together, Disney’s Art of Animation Resort is a budget-friendly option with movie-themed suites that sleep up to six people.
+Or you can stay in a luxurious one-, two- or three-bedroom family suite in Disney’s Riviera Resort.
+If you prefer a more rustic feel, the Cabins at Disney’s Fort Wilderness Resort provide a quiet, wooded respite from the hustle and bustle of the parks.

-If you are staying off-property, there are hundreds of homes suitable for large families available through VRBO or HomeAway where multigenerational families can balance their family time with a bit of alone time to rest and recharge.
+If you are staying off-property, there are hundreds of homes suitable for large families available through VRBO where multigenerational families can balance their family time with a bit of alone time to rest and recharge.
 There are plenty of other resorts near Disney World that work well for families.

 What is the best way for all ages to explore Disney World?

 If you’re like most families, you’ll probably have a few early risers in your party and a few night owls.
 You may have speed walkers and those who prefer a more leisurely pace.
-The beauty of a multigenerational Disney World vacation is there is so much to eat, see and do that you don’t all have to do every single thing together.
+The beauty of a multigenerational Disney World vacation is there is so much to eat, see, and do that you don’t all have to do every single thing together.

 If you do plan on splitting up, figure out a designated meeting time and place beforehand.
-This gives each family member the chance to discover the parts of Disney World that they’re most interested in, while making sure you reconnect throughout the day.
+This gives each family member the chance to discover the parts of Disney World that they’re most interested in while making sure you reconnect throughout the day.

-Disney World can be exhausting if you let it, so definitely plan on some downtime each day.
-There are four different parts: Magic Kingdom, Epcot, Animal Kingdom, and Hollywood Studios.
-Those looking for water adventures can head to Typhoon Lagoon or Blizzard Beach.
-At the very least, plan for a full one day in Magic Kingdom.
-It might help to schedule a break from the parks completely and spend the day by the pool, exploring the other resorts or shopping at Disney Springs.
+While your family might be exuberant about taking in all things Disney, be sure to plan for a full day in Magic Kingdom Park.
+It might help to schedule a break from the parks completely and spend the day by the pool, exploring the other resorts, or shopping at Disney Springs.

-How to get around Disney World
+Transportation Options around Disney World

 Which Disney World restaurants are best?